Project-Zero-Days/MSF-WIN-SILENT-INSTALL/README.md

-# Windows-Metasploit-Framework-Silent-
+# Metasploit Framework Silent Install on Windows

-Silently install Metasploit Framework on Windows Silently
+## Install Metasploit Framework on Windows Silently using PowerShell.